gmazzini/cqlinux/README.md

 <p>
 cqrun provides a small text-based TCP interface on port <code>4343</code>.
-It can be used to read status, received decodes and diagnostics from another host.
+It can be used to read WSJT-X status, received decodes and diagnostics from another host.
 All commands require <code>KEY</code>.
 </p>

 <h3>Usage</h3>